fishmarch/fishmarch.github.io/_pages/about.md

 # 🔥 News
-- *2024.08*: &nbsp;🎉🎉 One paper on memory-efficient SLAM is accepted in JFR!
+- *2024.08*: &nbsp;🎉🎉 One paper on memory-efficient SLAM is accepted by JFR!
-- *2024.07*: &nbsp;🎉🎉 Two papers on HD map construction are accepted in ECCV 2024!
+- *2024.07*: &nbsp;🎉🎉 Two papers on HD map construction are accepted by ECCV 2024!
-- *2023.02*: &nbsp;🎉🎉 One paper on map sparsification is accepted in CVPR 2023!
+- *2023.02*: &nbsp;🎉🎉 One paper on map sparsification is accepted by CVPR 2023!
-- *2022.02*: &nbsp;🎉🎉 Two papers are accepted in RA-L and will be presented in ICRA 2022!
+- *2022.02*: &nbsp;🎉🎉 Two papers are accepted by RA-L and will be presented in ICRA 2022!

 # 📝 Publications
 For the full lists, please refer to my [Google Scholar](https://scholar.google.com/citations?hl=en&user=GUbdeFsAAAAJ&view_op=list_works&sortby=pubdate) page